Azure-Samples/contoso-chat/README.md

     - `question` section to embed user query
     - `Instructions` section to reference related product recommendations

 This specific prompty takes 3 inputs: a `customer` object, a `documentation` object (that could be chat history) and a `question` string that represents the user query.
-You can now _load_, _execute_, and _trace_ individual prompty assets for a more granular prompt engineering solution.
+You can now _load_, _execute_, and _trace_ individual prompty assets for a more granular prompt

- * See the [prompty specification](https://microsoft.github.io/promptflow/how-to-guides/develop-a-prompty/index.html#prompty-specification) for more details on the format.
- * Read the [prompty examples](https://github.com/microsoft/promptflow/tree/main/examples/prompty) for usage guidance from SDK or CLI.

-### Testing the Application Flow

-This sample uses a [flex-flow](https://microsoft.github.io/promptflow/how-to-guides/develop-a-flex-flow/index.html) feature that lets you "create LLM apps using a Python class or function as the entry point" - making it easier to test and run them using a code-first experience.
-  - This sample implements a _Function based flow_
-  - The entry point is the _get_response_ functionin `chat_request.py`

-You can now [test the flow](https://microsoft.github.io/promptflow/how-to-guides/develop-a-flex-flow/function-based-flow.html#flow-test) in different ways:
- - Run it directly, like any Python script
- - Convert it to a flow, then use `pf flow test --flow ...`
- - Start a UI to chat with the flow using `pf flow test --flow ... --ui`

-🌟 | Watch this space for more testing guidance.

-## Guidance

 ### Region Availability